Ultimate Guide to Creating Perfect Robots.txt Files with a Generator

 Crawl-Delay Directive

-The Crawl-delay directive suggests how many seconds a crawler should wait between requests to your server, helping manage server load for resource-intensive websites:
+The Crawl-delay directive suggests how many seconds crawlers should wait between server requests, helping manage server load for resource-intensive websites:

 User-agent: *